rsprouse/feeling-responsive/pages/pages-root-folder/people.md

 <a name="zacho">[Zachary O'Hagan](http://linguistics.berkeley.edu/~zjohagan/) (Postdoctoral Scholar, Manager)</a> received his PhD in linguistics from the University of California, Berkeley in 2020, with a dissertation titled <a href="https://escholarship.org/uc/item/9640m1fg"><i>Focus in Caquinte</i></a>, an Arawak language of Peru.
 His research centers on the documentation of Amazonian indigenous languages, on the people who speak them, and their history and culture.
 He is a generalist and arealist, with theoretical interests in morphosyntax, semantics, information structure, and historical linguistics.
 Since 2010 he has carried out fieldwork in Peru on Omagua (Tupí-Guaraní), Caquinte (Arawak), Taushiro (isolate), and Omurano (isolate).
 In 2019 he edited <a href="http://linguistics.berkeley.edu/~zjohagan/pdflinks/salazar-et-al_caquinte-stories_2019_official-ortho"><i>Tsabetsatsarentsipae itionkantajitakaroka igenketsatsare kakinte</i></a>, a monolingual volume of stories in Caquinte.

 <div class="image left people_images">
 <img src="{{ site.urlimg }}sprouse.jpg" alt="Ronald Sprouse"/>
 </div>

-<a name="ron">[Ronald Sprouse](https://github.com/rsprouse) (It Specialist) </a> has worked as a linguist and programmer on a number of language documentation projects in addition to his work with the Survey.
+<a name="ron">[Ronald Sprouse](https://github.com/rsprouse) (IT Specialist) </a> has worked as a linguist and programmer on a number of language documentation projects in addition to his work with the Survey.
 He served as Technical Director of the Ingush and Chechen projects that resulted in the publication of two dictionaries; in support of these projects he conducted fieldwork with Ingush and Chechen consultants, worked on lexical databases, and created a web-based system for collecting and annotating interlinear text.
 He was also a significant contributor to the Turkish Electronic Living Lexicon project, a lexical database of transcribed audio recordings for studying Turkish morphophonemics, for which he created a web-based search interface and tools for investigating the statistical properties of morphophonemic alternations in the data.

 <div class="image right people_images">
 <img src="{{ site.urlimg }}anna_bjorklund.jpeg" alt="Anna Björklund"/>